The #1 SG New Zealand Working Holiday Visa Guide for 2024

 Where to stay

-From Singapore, you can fly non-stop to Auckland and Christchurch, directly to Wellington (via Melbourne), or change planes in Australia to get to Queenstown.
+From Singapore, you can fly non-stop to Auckland and Christchurch, or change planes in Australia to get to Queenstown.
 When you arrive, you may want to a week or two to settle administrative stuff and get used to the environment, so you may stay in an Airbnb, a hostel, a shared house or even in a campervan.
 All four cities are good places to start; your pick ultimately depends on how you want to travel around the country, where you want to start working and the season.
 More on that below.

 When you arrive in NZ for your working holiday